-WIDE A 3.5-degree field of view will produce a complete survey of the entire night sky every three days, an impossible task for a smaller device.
+WIDEA 3.5-degree field of view, more than 40 times the area of the full moon, will produce a complete survey of the entire night sky every three days, an impossible task for a smaller device.

-Brookhaven Lab leads the development of the sensors for the LSST, the array of precise and sensitive electronics that capture images within the digital camera.
+Brookhaven Lab led the development of the Rubin Observatory LSST camera’s “digital film,” a sensor array comprised of precise and sensitive electronics that capture images within the digital camera.
 The efficacy of LSST research hinges upon its massive resolution of 3.2 gigapixels—nearly 200 times larger than a high-end consumer camera.

 Dark Energy: Something is driving the universe apart, accelerating the expansion begun by the Big Bang.
 This force accounts for 70 percent of the cosmos, yet is invisible and can only be “seen” by its effects on space.
 Because LSST is able to track cosmic movements over time, its images will provide some of the most precise measurements ever of our universe’s inflation.
 Light appears to stretch at the distant edges of space, a phenomenon known as redshift, and LSST may offer the key to understanding the cosmic anti-gravity behind it.

-From its mountaintop site, LSST will image the entire visible sky every few nights, capturing changes over time from seconds to years.
-Ultimately, after 10 years of observation, a stunning time-lapse movie of the universe will be created.
+From its mountaintop site, the LSST camera will image the entire visible sky every few nights, capturing changes over time from seconds to years.
+Ultimately, after 10 years of observation, the LSST camera will enable scientists to create a stunning time-lapse movie of the universe.

-As the LSST stitches together thousands of images of billions of galaxies, it will process and upload that information for applications beyond pure research.
-Frequent and real time updates—100 thousand a night—announcing the drift of a planet or the flicker of a dying star will be made available to both research institutions and interested astronomers.
+As the Rubin Observatory stitches together thousands of images of billions of galaxies, it will process and upload that information for applications beyond pure research.
+Frequent and real time updates—100,000 a night—announcing the drift of a planet or the flicker of a dying star will be made available to both research institutions and interested astronomers.

 Get the latest updates and learn more at LSST.org